particle-iot/particle-workshops/content/docs/ch4.md

 ![](./images/04/choosetrigger.png)

 6. In the trigger fields, set the event name as `button-pressed` the event contents to `red` and the Device name to the name of your device.
-Click "create trigger"
+Click "create trigger."

 ![](./images/04/completetrigger.png)